-Look, thin design and screen quality are the area where the Acer Swift 7 is doing great while performance and keyboard quality its two biggest flaws.
+Look, thin design and screen quality are the areas where the Acer Swift 7 is doing great while performance and keyboard quality its two biggest flaws.
 As much as I wanted to love this laptop, I must say that I simply like it.

 The screen is too glossy for my taste even if the quality is pretty good and the battery life is only average.
 But what a look!
-I would chose this laptop if I was mostly working in a not too bright environment and I had to carry it around often (if you are often in a plane, definitively consider the Acer Swift 7).
+I would choose this laptop if I was mostly working in a not too bright environment and I had to carry it around often (if you are often in a plane, definitively consider the Acer Swift 7).

 I will repeat it over and over: you will love the look of this laptop.
 I’m usually not a fan of gold designs – I prefer a more conservative look – but in this case Acer hit a home run.
 With is oh-so-thin look and premium gold and black body, it’ll definitively turn heads and screams premium laptop.

 Also, the build quality on par with the look: great.
 How they build such thin and sturdy laptops nowadays amazes me!
 The Swift 7 is a fan-less design, so it’s as quiet it can be.
 And stays cool.
 This comes at the expense of performance, but not that much.

 The Acer Swift 7 performance is lower than the average competitor.
 This is probably a consequence of the fan-less design that needs to keep power low.
-That’s a trade-off I’m willing to accept since it still handle heavy multi-tasking quite well and streaming a high resolution movie is not an issue.
+That’s a trade-off I’m willing to accept since it still handles heavy multi-tasking quite well and streaming a high-resolution movie is not an issue.

 Screen & Graphics

 The 13.3″ screen quality is pretty good, colors are vivid and brightness is quite high.
 Unfortunately, it has a Gorilla glass layer which makes it sturdier, but also really glossy.
 As glossy as touchscreens are, even if it’s not.
 This will be annoying when working in bright environments.
 All in all, it’s a great screen that loses points because of the glossiness…